Andre601/mkdocs-template/README.md

 ### Setup GitHub Actions
 > **Requirements**:
-> - A Personal Access Token (PAT) with `repo` scope created and saved as `GH_TOKEN` Secret in your repository's "Secrets" setting.
 > - `gh-pages` branch setup.
 Easiest way would be to clone your repository locally and make an initial `gh-deploy` using MkDocs.

 This repo already ships with a `deploy.yml` file inside the `.github/workflows` directory and a `requirements.txt` which is needed for the GitHub action to work properly.
-If you alter the action and use additional dependencies, can you just add them to the aformentioned txt file to automatically download it.
+If you alter the action and use additional dependencies, can you just add them to the aformentioned txt file to automatically download them.

 It's important to point out, that in the GitHub Action file you need to replace `Andre601` and `mkdocs-template` with your user/organisation name and the repository name respectively.